 Absences should be documented the day the student returns to school.
-Notes should be handdelivered to the attendance office, attached to an e-mail, or faxed (488-1821).
-Documentation must be turned into the Attendance Office within 5 days of the return to school.
+Notes should be hand-delivered to the attendance office, attached to an e-mail, or faxed (488-1821).
+Documentation must be submitted within 5 days of the return to school.

 Documentation must be legible and include the student's full name, date, periods missed and the reason for the absence.
+Allow48 hours for the absence to be cleared in FOCUS/Parent Portal.